Luna 9: Descent and landing

 At an altitude of 8300 km from the Moon, the spacecraft was oriented for the firing of its retrorockets and its spin was stopped in preparation for landing.
 From this moment the orientation of the spacecraft was supported by measurements of directions to the Sun and the Earth using an optomechanical system.
 At 75 km above the lunar surface, the radar altimeter triggered the jettison of the side modules, the inflation of the airbags and the firing of the retro rockets.
 At 250 m from the surface, the main retrorocket was turned off by the integrator of an acceleration having reached the planned velocity of the braking manoeuver.
 The four outrigger engines were used to slow the craft.
-About 5 m above the lunar surface, a contact sensor touched the ground triggering the engines to be shut down and the landing capsule to be ejected.
-The craft landed at 22 km/h.
+About 5 m above the lunar surface, a contact sensor touched the ground triggering the engines to be shut down and the landing capsule to be ejected and its landing airbag being inflated.
+The capsule landed at 22 km/h.